khairulomar/Flight_Delays/README.md

 ### 5. Methodology

 We attempted to use Logistic Regression, Decision Tree, Random Forest, AdaBoost, Gradient Boost and SVM to classify whether a flight would be delayed or not.
 After comparing the results from the different models, we chose Random Forest as the best model.
 Based on our findings, we would be able to identify the biggest factors to delayed flights.
-Note that our model and test results are currently limited to resource limitations, both in terms of time and computational power.
-We are confident that the results could be improved further if these challenges are addressed.

 ### 6. Findings